GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 - Statistics: Obtain detailed statistics about the amount of memory used, unused, number of allocated blocks, number of allocations etc. - globally, per memory heap, and per memory type.
 - Debug annotations: Associate string with name or opaque pointer to your own data with every allocation.
 - JSON dump: Obtain a string in JSON format with detailed map of internal state, including list of allocations and gaps between them.
+- Convert this JSON dump into a picture to visualize your memory.
+See [tools/VmaDumpVis](tools/VmaDumpVis/README.md).

 # Prequisites